alterat/traduzione-sito-TD/anpr.md

 {% include twitter_timeline.html %}

 ### Forum
 ANPR is a project of national relevance.
-To encourage discussion and an exchange of viewpoints, as well as to encourage the participation of all players involved in the project (starting from over 8,000 Italian municipalities involved in the operation!), we created a [forum](https://forum.italia.it/c/anpr)
+To foster a discussion and an exchange of viewpoints, as well as to encourage the participation of all players involved in the project (starting from the 8,000+ Italian municipalities involved in the operation!), we created a [forum](https://forum.italia.it/c/anpr)

 {% include forum.html %}